rillian/2019-gsoc/README.md

 There are other data sources which can also be added, either to the xml or the viewer.
-There are lemma and part of speech annotation data for many tablets, from mtaac, oracc, and other projects.
+There are lemma and part of speech annotation data for many tablets from mtaac, oracc, and other projects.

 ### Develop a Scaife parallel reader